 3. Reduced Aggression

-Those who spend time in nature can actually combat feelings of aggression by simply experiencing the outdoors.
+Those who spend time in nature can combat feelings of aggression by simply experiencing the outdoors.
 The sounds of nature have been shown to provide calmness, reduced anger, and even mood-boosting benefits.
 Those who go outdoors seem to be able to restore more self-control and display less aggressive actions and feelings.

 4. Boost of Vitamin D